CS480UIC/dbs-city_sustainability/documentation/glossary.md

 Description: transportation is the way people in cities get around.
 Each transportation entity must have a C.E.T.

 Attributes:\
-**ID (PK)**\
+**transportation_id (PK)**\
 Data Type: INTEGER\
-Description: ID is the primary key for the transporation entity.
-Each transportation will have a unique ID that it can be identified with.\
+Description: transportation_id is the primary key for the transporation entity.
+Each transportation will have a unique transportation_id that it can be identified with.\
 Maximum: 1-1.
 The ID is unique and each ID can only describe one transportation.

 **target_id (FK)**\